AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/buying-groups-create.md

 Create buying groups informational modal
 Clicking on Create action will display a information modal to the user with details on process that will take place next and create buying groups.
 Actions - Create, Cancel.
+Click Create.
-Clicking on Create will navigate user to the Solution interest tab display the count of jobs created for the solution interest.
+ will navigate user to the Solution interest tab and display the count of jobs created for the solution interest.